bradschl/metamake/README.md

 $(OUTPUT_ELF_NAME:%.elf=%.hex): $(OUTPUT_ELF_NAME)
 	$(call GET_ARCH_PREFIX, ARM_CM4)objcopy -O ihex $< $@
 ```
-This example gets the complete filename of the linking step output, and uses it to generate a hex file using the objdump tool.
+This example gets the complete filename of the linking step output, and uses it to generate a hex file using the objcopy tool.

 Custom build dependencies can be added with the ```ADD_CUSTOM_BUILD_DEP``` call.
 The first parameter of this call takes a list of real or phony target names (not to be confused with the human friendly dependency names used in the other build constructs).
 Build dependencies will block any ```BUILD_SOURCE``` calls from running until the build dependency has been satisfied.
 A build dependency is special in that it is the ONLY dependency information that is exported recursively.
 Most of the time this is used to block the building of source until headers are moved into pace.
 Use this with caution.